axelitus/fuel-pkg-history/README.md

 }
 ```

-The Controller_History class uses the before() and after() controller functions, so if you overload this in your derived controller it won't work unless you use the parent::before() and parent::after() statements inside your functions.
+The Controller_History class uses a modified version of the before() and after() controller methods, so if you overload this methods inside your extended controller it won't work automatically unless you call the parent::before() and parent::after() statements inside your own methods.

-Check the code in the base class and modify it as needed if you don't want to use the parent::before() and parent::after() calls.
+Be sure to check the code in the base class and modify it as needed if you don't want to use the parent::before() and parent::after() calls or you need to do soemthing 'special'.

 ### Configuration

 The configuration is done using the file history.php in the config directory (you are encourage to copy this file to your app/config folder and edit that file instead).

-Config example:
+An example of the contents of a history.php config file:

 ```
 return array(